Waelson/Stream-Processing-with-KSQL/README.md

-# Streaming Processing with KSQL
+# Stream Processing using KSQL

-This project show how to use KSQL (Streaming SQL Engine for Apache Kafka)
+This project show how to use KSQL (Streaming SQL Engine for Apache Kafka) to stream processing.

 ## Enviroment